galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

   - eukaryote
 questions:
   - How to annotate an eukaryotic genome?
-  - How to evaluate and visualize annotated genomic fearures?
+  - How to evaluate and visualize annotated genomic features?
 objectives:
   - Load genome into Galaxy
   - Annotate genome with Maker